 Multiple Availability Zones Amazon

 EC2/RDS instances have an uptime guarantee of 99.95% on a monthly basis.
-The max permissible downtime roughly equates to 22 minutes per month (assuming 30 days per month)[^2] When we combine multiple availability zones it means it makes it very unlikely we will have an outage.
+The maximum permissible downtime roughly equates to 22 minutes per month (assuming 30 days per month)[^2] When we combine multiple availability zones, it makes it very unlikely we will have an outage.
 Elastic Load Balancer can detect problems in each zone and redirect traffic to healthy instances.

 |possible to upgrade without downtime (multiple servers)||affected by whole region going down|

 |possible to survive one or more availability zones going down|